 After you are done, click Publish and preview the ready gallery.
 This is easy!

 Let’s capture the essence at once.
 After your NextGen Gallery plugin is installed and activated, go to Gallery (the NextGen one) -> Add Gallery/Images menu in your admin dashboard and you will get to the editing area.
-Here it will be possible either to upload images from your PC, import them from media library or import a whole folder with images contained.
+Here it will be possible either to upload images from your PC, import them from the media library or import a whole folder with images contained.

-I would better import the files from media library, so I choose the necessary option –> click the ‘Select Images’ button ->
+I would better import the files from the media library, so I choose the necessary option –> click the ‘Select Images’ button ->

 -> select a bunch of images in the media library -> and click another ‘Select’ button again.

 Now I click the ‘Import… images’ button (where the number of selected images is indicated instead of ellipsis),

 and my images are successfully uploaded.

 After that, I go to Gallery -> Manage Galleries and here I can find my newly created one.